 - Download and install Nexus 5 USB Drivers on your Windows/ Mac/ Linux computer.
-Connect your device to computer, if you have internet connection, your computer will recognize the device and install all required drivers automatically.
+Connect your device to the computer, if you have an internet connection, your computer will recognize the device and install all required drivers automatically.
 To verify if our device is properly connected on your Windows PC, click Windows+X key and select Device Manager.
-Now connect your Nexus 5 to computer and check if it shows your device listed there or not.
+Now connect your Nexus 5 to the computer and check if it shows your device listed there or not.
 If you see a yellow triangle on your device name, download the latest Google USB drivers and unzip it.
 Open Device Manager on PC again, right-click on your device name and select “Install/update drivers”, then select on browse option and locate the latest USB drivers folder.
 Then click OK.
-When you are prompted, select “Install” option.
+When you are prompted, select the “Install” option.
 You’ll now be able to see your Nexus 5 listed as an Android Composite device.

 - Set up Android ADB and Fastboot on your computer.
-See here how to do it.

 - Enable USB Debugging on your Nexus 5: open Settings> About and go to Build Number.
 Then tap it for 7 times to activate Developer Options.
 Now return to settings and you will see Developer Options there.
 Tap it, turn it on by tapping the slider and check the box before USB Debugging.

 - Backup your phone’s data to be on the safer side.
-You can use these apps to do that the easy way.

-Root Nexus 5 Using CF Auto-Root (Win, Mac, Linux)
+Root Nexus 5 Using CF-Auto-Root (Win, Mac, Linux)

-- Download CF Auto-Root package by Chainfire: CF-Auto-Root-hammerhead-hammerhead-nexus5.zip
+- Download CF-Auto-Root package by Chainfire: CF-Auto-Root-hammerhead-hammerhead-nexus5.zip

 - Extract the zip file.